 8. Lee ‘Life’ Seung-hyun

 Life is one of the best StarCraft players of all time, without question.
 He may be retired as of 2021, but he’s still one of the most storied and legendary players in the space, with a huge number of wins to his name.
 During his pro StarCraft II career, Life pulled in half a million dollars in earnings, effortlessly defeating some of the biggest names in franchise history.

 Throughout his dominant streak, Life defeated the likes of Mvp, Flash, and Maru – all of whom have made this list.
 Although he isn’t the biggest earner or winningest player in the history of StarCraft II, he’s certainly a strong contender for the best StarCraft player of all time.

 9. Cho ‘Trap’ Sung-ho

 Trap is an extremely skilled and talented player with almost ten years of experience winning at StarCraft II.
-Since 2012, Trap has been dominating the space, amassing almost $400k in earnings and collecting more than a few trophies.
+Since 2012, Trap has been dominating the space, amassing more than $400k in earnings and collecting more than a few trophies.
 In 2021, veteran Trap beat Reynor, the Italian prodigy, at the TeamLiquid StarLeague 7 event.

 10. Clément ‘Clem’ Desplanches